Verónica, Buenos Aires: History

 The town was created on 18 March 1915 on land donated by Martín Tornquist, and named after his wife, Verónica Bernal.

 A year before, on 1 January 1914, the railroad from the city of La Plata had arrived at Verónica, and a station was built.

-In 1925 the Punta Indio Naval Base was established, 6 km from the downtown core.
-It became one of the pillars for the development of the town until its near dismantlement during the 1990s.
+In 1925 the Punta Indio Naval Air Base was established, 6 km from the downtown core.
+It became one of the pillars for the development of the town until today.

 Demographics

 From the beginning, the town showed a diversity in people's origins.
-Besides the traditional Spanish-Italian population, a large number of immigrants from Germany and Eastern Europe (Poland and Croatia among others) established themselves in the area.
+Besides the traditional Spanish-Italian population, a large number of immigrants from Germany, Central and Eastern Europe (Poland, Ukraine and Croatia among others) established themselves in the area.
 Today, a German Boarding School (Escuela Hogar de Verónica) serves as a retreat for German schools from all over the country.
 The town stood in for an Uruguayan town in the American film The City of Your Final Destination released in 2009.

-Economic activities
+Economy

 The main activities in the town are related to farming: agriculture, cattle and bird raising.
 More recently tourism started to develop around the old estancias in the area.

 Sports

-There are two major sports associations in Verónica: Club Juventud Unida and Club Social y Deportivo Verónica.
-They compete in regional football tournaments.
-Until 2001, a Turismo Carretera race was held at the Naval Base.
+There are two major sports clubs in Verónica: Club Social y Deportivo Verónica (stablished in 1919) and Club Social y Deportivo Juventud Unida(established in 1951).
+They compete in regional football tournaments of Liga Costera del Rio de La Plata.
+Starting in 1991 until 2001, a Turismo Carretera race was held at the Naval Base 6 times.